eddyerburgh/blog/_posts/2017-05-07-stub-dependencies-vue-unit-tests.md

 ## How?

 This tutorial will go over 2 different methods.
-One using <a href="https://github.com/speedskater/babel-plugin-rewire">babel-plugin-rewire</a> and another using <a href="https://github.com/plasticine/inject-loader" target="_blank">inject-loader</a>.
+One using <a rel="noopener" href="https://github.com/speedskater/babel-plugin-rewire">babel-plugin-rewire</a> and another using <a rel="noopener" href="https://github.com/plasticine/inject-loader" target="_blank">inject-loader</a>.

 ### babel-plugin-rewire